1926 – 1930

-Heiligenstädter Strasse 82–92, Vienna
+Heiligenstädter Strasse 82–92, Boschstraße 1–19, Vienna

-Planned as a city within the city, the 1.2‑kilometre-long municipal housing complex was at the time of its construction equipped with all infrastructures such as dental clinic, pharmacy, kindergarten, library, youth centre and central laundry at the time of its construction.
+Planned as a city within the city, the 1.2‑kilometer-long complex was equipped with all infrastructures such as a dental clinic, pharmacy, kindergarten, library, youth center and central laundry at the time of its construction.

 The construction of the residential yard happened in three stages.
 On October 12, 1930, the opening took place under Vienna’s mayor Karl Seitz.

 The relatively narrow plot of land between the Franz-Josefs railroad line and Heiligenstädter Straße was to be developed with a closed housing estate while preserving the Hagenwiese, which had previously been used for gardening.